KrijnvanderBurg/DevOps-Toolkit/README.md

 ![Azure DevOps Pipeline Screenshot](./.azuredevops/docs/azure_devops_pipeline_screenshot.png)

-> **⚙️ Go deeper into templates:** The [Azure DevOps Templates README](/.azuredevops/README.md) has comprehensive guides on atomic template design, composition patterns, and how to customize everything for your specific needs.
+> **⚙️ Go deeper into templates:** The [Azure DevOps Templates README](/.azuredevops/README.md) has comprehensive guides on atomic template design and composition patterns.

 ### Perfect Local-Remote Consistency
 The shared configuration architecture means your DevContainer runs `ruff --config .dotfiles/python/ruff.toml` and your Azure Pipeline runs the exact same command with the same config file.
 This transforms CI/CD from an unpredictable feedback mechanism into a reliable quality gate— when local checks pass, you can be confident about remote execution.

 **Ready to dive deeper?** Explore the [DevContainer documentation](/.devcontainer/README.md) and [Azure DevOps templates documentation](/.azuredevops/README.md).

-> **🛠️ Master the configuration magic:** The [.dotfiles documentation](/.devcontainer/.dotfiles/README.md) reveals how shared configurations work under the hood—complete with examples, customization guides, and advanced patterns.
+> **🛠️ Master the configuration magic:** The [.dotfiles documentation](/.devcontainer/.dotfiles/README.md) reveals how shared configurations work under the hood—complete with examples and advanced patterns.